wa11breaker/wa11breaker/README.md

 - 👋 Hi, I’m Akshay Asok
-- 👀 I’m interested in flutter, dart and go
+- 👀 I’m interested in flutter, dart, go, lua, neovim, and tmux
 - 🌱 I’m currently learning go
-- 💞️ I’m looking to collaborate on flutter
+- 💞️ I’m looking to collaborate on flutter and go
 - 📫 How to reach me akshayasok1998@gmail.com

 <!---